-Why ADU's New President is Bullish on Adventist Education
+Why ADU's New President Is Bullish on Adventist Education

 We can no longer take for granted our value proposition as a faith-based educational system.
 We must demonstrate it in real outcomes, the most important of which are transformed lives.
 I am reminded of what David Brooks, New York Times Op-ed writer said related to this question:

-The opportunity for us is harnessing our collective assets, clearly identifying our value, embracing enthusiastically and prophetically the broader culture, creatively and boldly addressing the challenges before us, and convincingly articulating our missional task of restoring God’s image—that is what it will take to thrive into the future.
+The opportunity for us is harnessing our collective assets, clearly identifying our value, embracing, enthusiastically and prophetically the broader culture, creatively and boldly addressing the challenges before us, and convincingly articulating our missional task of restoring God’s image—that is what it will take to thrive into the future.

 As you can tell, despite the challenges, I am bullish about the future of Adventist higher education.

-What do you like to do when you aren’t working?
+What do you like to do when you are not working?

 Those hours are limited these days, but I love to spend time with my family, play a game of tennis, go for extended walks, get out on the water, and I enjoy my worship experiences in the Florida Hospital Church community.